 The above quite is one of my favourites from the movie The Replacements and said by Keanu Reeves’ character, Quarterback Shane Falco.
 Having watched the game this morning, I can’t help feel that Chiefs number 8 Pita Gus Sowakula might know what Falco meant by this.

 The Fijian is clearly a talented player, but everything he seemed to try in this game was the wrong decision.
 He gave away a number of penalties for a range of offences, including making multiple movements after being tackled without releasing the ball and tackling a player before they had the ball.
-He made a great break later in the first half, but then in an attempt to keep the ball alive, he threw an offload to nobody, resulting int he ball being turned over.
-And then finally, when the Chiefs chose to convert a late penalty into a scrum inside the Highlanders 22 while a man up, he failed to control the ball a the base of the scrum, leading to the chance being wasted.
+He made a great break later in the first half, but then in an attempt to keep the ball alive, he threw an offload to nobody, resulting in the ball being turned over.
+And then finally, when the Chiefs chose to convert a late penalty into a scrum inside the Highlanders 22 while a man up, he failed to control the ball at the base of the scrum, leading to the chance being wasted.

 It won’t be easy, but Sowakula needs to get this game out of his head as soon as possible and move his focus onto facing the Blues on Saturday.
-He just needs to be careful that eh doesn’t try to push things too hard, or he may find himself in quicksand.
+He just needs to be careful that he doesn’t try to push things too hard, or he may find himself in quicksand.